KimJunHeeKor/KimJunHeeKor.github.io/about.md

 ### 2017.
 06. - 2019.
 08.

 - ***EMF Safety***
-    - Research and Development SAR measurement system
+    - Research and development SAR measurement system
     - Studying projects and test to get data for the projects
     - Measurement SAR with Uncertainty

+### 2020.
+09. - now

+- ***ENCYC***
+    - Research and develop AI algorithm
+    - Implementation about AI code
+    - Adminstration of server
+    - Managment of projects

 <br><br>